rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ### Installation

+Before SCS is installed, Database needs to be created.
+Use the following commands to install postgres and create SCS DB

+dnf module disable postgresql -y

+copy install_pgscsdb.sh and create_db.sh to /root/ directory

+./install_pgscsdb.sh

+./create_db.sh pgscsdb <dbuser> <dbpassword>

 1. Copy the SCS installation binary to the /root/ directory.

 2. Create the scs.env installation answer file in /root/ directory as below: